web-dashers/web-dashers.github.io/README.md

 - **Main Menu** - A mostly fully working main menu with all 2.1 levels.
 - **Online Levels** - You can play online levels, and even upload your own!
 - **Icon Kit** - A working Icon Kit with different colors and icons to choose from!
-- **Different Gamemodes** - Multiple working gamemodes such as the Ball, Wave, Cube, UFO, Mini portals and Speed portals!
+- **Different Gamemodes** - Multiple working gamemodes such as the Ball, Wave, Cube, UFO, Swing, Spider, Robot, Ship, Mini portals and Speed portals!
 - **Extra Settings** - You can enable and disable Noclip or Show Hitboxes from the pause menu in a level, along with other settings, like the level percentage!
 - **Account System** - You can save/load all level progress, and upload it to the cloud to keep your progress on different devices!